CI/CD & GitOps

 ssh user@server "docker pull my-app && docker restart my-app"

-[!IMPORTANT] GitOps is a set of practices where Git is the single source of truth for the system’s desired state.
-An agent (like ArgoCD) runs inside the cluster and continuously syncs the cluster state to match the Git repository.
+[!IMPORTANT] Enter GitOps.
+GitOps is a set of practices where Git acts as the single, indisputable source of truth for your system’s desired state.
+Instead of external systems pushing changes, an agent (like ArgoCD or Flux) runs inside the cluster, acting in a “pull” model.
+It continuously monitors Git and reconciles the cluster state to exactly match the repository.

 1. The GitOps Workflow

-- Developer: Commits code change.
+- Developer: Commits code changes to the application repository.

 2. Interactive: GitOps Sync Visualizer